KernelPanic0/KernelPanic0/README.md

 -Lua, C#, JS

--Frameworks im experienced with are
+Also experienced with some frameworks

--Express.JS, Vue, Bootstrap and a few others.

 //Contact